Constructing elusive functions with help of evaluation mappings: Introduction

-The structure of our note is as follows.
-In section 2 we introduce the notions of complexity and polynomial type algebraic complexity of a polynomial mapping.
-We show that polynomial type algebraic complexities have nice algebraic structure (Remark \ref{pcom}) and that the determinantal complexity is a polynomial type algebraic complexity (Example \ref{exdet}).
-We give an example of a polynomial type algebraic complexity associated with a universal circuit graph (Example \ref{rc1}).
-In section 3 we recall the notion of a $(s,r)$-elusive function introduced by Raz in \cite{Raz2009}.
-To study $(s,r)$-elusive functions we introduce the notion of a $(s,r)$-elusive subset (Definition \ref{pelu}) and we characterize polynomial mappings whose image contains an $(s,r)$-elusive subset consisting of $k$-points (Corollary \ref{rske}).
-This construction leads to the notions of a $(s,r,k)$-elusive function and of a strong $(s,r)$-elusive function (Defintions \ref{pelu}, \ref{strel}).
+The structure of our paper is as follows.
+In section 2 we recall the notion of a $(s,r)$-elusive function introduced by Raz in \cite{Raz2009}.
+To study $(s,r)$-elusive functions we introduce the notion of a $(s,r)$-elusive subset (Definition \ref{pelu}) and we characterize polynomial mappings whose image contains an $(s,r)$-elusive subset consisting of $k$ points (Corollary \ref{rske}).
+This construction leads to the notions of a $(s,r,k)$-elusive function and of a strong $(s,r)$-elusive function (Definitions \ref{pelu}, \ref{strel}).
 We compare these notions, using an interpolation formula for polynomial mappings (Proposition \ref{Lemma 4.4}, Remark \ref{elstr}).
-In section 4 we develop the method invented by Kumar-Lokam-Patankar-Sarma \cite{KLPS2010} that uses the effective elimination theory combined with algebraic number field theory in order to find concrete points $b$ which lie outside the image of a polynomial mapping $g$, if $g$ is defined over $\Q$, such that the coordinates of $b$ are algebraic numbers (Proposition \ref{glok}).
-In section 5 we describe an algorithm, based on Gr\"obner bases, to compute polynomial type algebraic complexity over $\C$ (Theorem \ref{main}).
-We propose two algorithms to construct a test function for estimating a polynomial type algebraic complexity.
-A test function $T_\alpha,\, \alpha \in \N,$ for estimating a polynomial type computational complexity $C_S(f)$ is a polynomial on a vector space $Pol ^k (\F^n)\ni f$ of polynomials in variables $X_1, \cdots, X_n$ and of degree $k$ such that $T_\alpha(f)\ge 0$ implies $C_S(f) \ge \alpha$.
-Our algorithms exploit the notion of algebraic dependence of a sequence of multivariate polynomials.
-The first algorithm uses Gr\"obner basis for finding generators of the ideal of the algebraic closure of the image of a polynomial mapping ( Remark \ref{ker}, Proposition \ref{eli}).
-The second algorithm shows that the resultant of polynomials in many variables can serve as a test function for estimating polynomial type algebraic complexities (Proposition \ref{tre}, Remark \ref{cre}.1).
-In section 6 we show some examples and applications of our methods.
-We construct examples of polynomials of large determinantal complexity (Example \ref{ex61}) and examples of $(s,r)$-elusive functions (Proposition \ref{pola}).
-Using this we construct explicit examples of sequences of polynomials $f_n$ of $n$-variable and degree $5r$ whose coefficients are algebraic numbers such that any depth $r$ arithmetic circuit for $f_n$ over $\R$ or $\C$ is of size greater than $ n^2/50r^2$ (Proposition \ref{c45}).
+In section 3 we develop the method invented by Kumar-Lokam-Patankar-Sarma \cite{KLPS2010} that uses the effective elimination theory combined with algebraic number field theory in order to find concrete points $b$ which lie outside the image of a polynomial mapping $g$, if $g$ is defined over $\Q$, such that the coordinates of $b$ are algebraic numbers (Proposition \ref{glok}).
+Note that our method is close to the Strassen-Schnorr-Heintz-Sieveking method of constructing polynomials with algebraic coefficients which are hard to compute, but our method and their method yield different polynomials which are hard to compute in different complexity classes (Remark \ref{polq}.1).
+In section 4 we construct examples of $(s,r)$-elusive functions (Proposition \ref{pola}).
+Using this, for $\F =\R$ or $\F =\C$, we construct explicit examples of sequences of polynomials $f_n:\F^{2n} \to \F^n$ of degree $5r+1$ whose coefficients are algebraic numbers such that any depth $r$ arithmetic circuit for $f_n$ is of size greater than $ n^2/50r^2$ (Proposition \ref{c45}).
+We compare our results with previously obtained results (Remark \ref{r2}).
+We also construct $(s,r)$-elusive functions whose monomial coefficients are algebraic numbers, which give polynomials of large circuit size (Proposition \ref{super}, Corollary \ref{cor:circs}).